marzocchi/zsh-notify/README.md

 ---

 - On Mac OS X: Terminal.app or [iTerm2][iterm2];
-- On Linux (and possibly other systems): any terminal application should be supported as `xdotool` and `wmctrl` are used to query and modify windows state.
+- On Linux (and possibly other systems): any terminal application that sets the `$WINDOWID` variable should be supported as `xdotool` and `wmctrl` are used to query and modify windows state.

 When using the default notifier notifications are posted using